Imagine you were asked to speak at an event. How would you prepare?

 Prospecting might involve online research on sites like LinkedIn or Quora.
 It also might take place at conferences or industry events.
 Additionally, you can prospect by asking current clients or colleagues to refer individuals who might be interested in your product or service.

-A rep can typically determine this over a "connect" or "discovery" call (sometimes over email if not via phone).
-To do this, a rep might ask qualifying questions like:
+A rep can typically identify qualified leads over a "connect" or "discovery" call (sometimes over email if not via phone) by asking qualifying questions like:

 - "What is your role within your company?"